Highland Middle School's Mission Statement

 High standards in effort, achievement, conduct and fitness;

-Involvement in our own education, extra-curricular activities and our award system;
+Involvement in our own education, extra-curricular activities and advocates for an inclusive and anti-oppressive environment;

 Good citizenship by showing responsibility, consideration, care for our environment and co-operation;